Updated: Jul 30

 I met with plenty of Christians who argued that free will was the catch-all answer to the problem of evil, the idea being that we couldn’t truly love God if we were robots who had to do good.
 "But," I would say in an attempt to escape this tired, dead end of a conversation as quickly as possible,

 "if God truly is all-powerful, they could probably conjure up a way to create a system within which free agents had the proper conditions to do good and to love God.
 Also, how free can that will really be if the consequences of exercising it a certain way are eternal damnation?
-In any event, I’d say that being a robot is probably better than reading about female genital mutilation and then having to sing 'It is well with my soul.'"
+In any event, I’d say that being a robot is probably better than using the same breath to acknowledge mass incarceration and then sing 'It is well with my soul.'"

 The whole thing felt profoundly gas-lit, and I wanted out.